Skip to main content

 Summary

-SignalEDI is an autonomous EDI automation platform for small and mid-sized businesses.
+SignalEDI is an AI-assisted EDI automation platform for small and mid-sized businesses.
 We help teams automate onboarding, mapping, validation, and compliance across healthcare, retail, and supply chain workflows — without per-document fees.

 Summary

 EDI onboarding automation is how small businesses get enterprise-grade trading partner coverage without enterprise headcount.
-By replacing consultant-led onboarding with an autonomous EDI platform — partner profiles, AI-driven mapping, automated transport, AI-driven exception handling — SMBs ship clean 850/855/856/810 and 837/835/270/271 documents on a predictable, flat-fee plan.
+By replacing consultant-led onboarding with an AI-assisted EDI automation platform — partner profiles, AI-driven mapping, automated transport, AI-driven exception handling — SMBs prepare 850/855/856/810 and 837/835/270/271 workflows on a predictable, flat-fee plan.
+If you are onboarding into a dropship program, the same automation applies to the order-per-consumer loop covered in our EDI drop ship workflow guide.
 To go deeper, browse the use cases by industry, compare pricing plans, read more on the SignalEDI blog, or learn more about SignalEDI.

 Frequently Asked Questions